experimentzone-team/ExperimentZoneSite/collections/_videos/2023-06-07-buying-online-business.md

 Now in this podcast episode, AJ and I specifically talk about why user experience is underrated, how important it really is for buyers, and how it can increase conversions.
 We also talked about how to recreate the experience of buying something in-store or in-person and transforming it into your site now people buy online through your business.
 We also talked about what type of research and development you can do to get accurate data using the science of how users like to go through their buying journey.
 Using accurate data and then transforming that into A/B testing pages and using the scientific data to make sure that the user experience is improved again and again, with using A/B testing pages.

-We talked about what most e-commerce product pages should prioritize in terms of what should be at the top of the page, and what should be below the fold.
+We talked about what most ecommerce product pages should prioritize in terms of what should be at the top of the page, and what should be below the fold.
 What are the key things that buyers love to have?
 Is it images?
 Is it free shipping?
 Is it social proof? and in what order?
 And what else should be on the page to make sure that buyers have a great user experience and they are in the position to be able to make that purchase?
 Now, this is such a juicy podcast episode, you guys are absolutely going to love it.
 Let's dive in.

 <br/>

 ##### **Jared Krause 2:00**

 Hello, AJ, welcome to the buying online businesses podcast.
 [Hey, nice to be here.]
 I'm looking forward to this chat because I am super into buyer's experience and going through a buyer's journey and what's hugely incorporated into the user experience of the website.
-I guess you're normally working with E-commerce businesses but I want to ask you, why is user experience so important?
+I guess you're normally working with ecommerce businesses but I want to ask you, why is user experience so important?
 What are some of the main things that we should be thinking about with user experience?

 <br/>